-- 6.8.1 There is limited potential for developing new shops and services to support demand within the plan area.
-This increases the need to protect and improve existing facilities within easy access of any development areas.
-This has been incorporated in policy GLPC 11. - 6.8.2 Conniburrow The results of discussions with local community groups and feedback from the public engagement process has identified a particular and real need for an improvement in the shops and services contained within Conniburrow. - 6.8.3 Historically the proximity of this community to the city centre was thought to obviate the need for a local centre.
-However, the type and nature of the shops and services the MK Centre now provide has changed towards fashion and leisure.
-Supermarkets and retail food outlets have moved out into the satellite grid squares, creating a real challenge to Conniburrow residents, who have lower car ownership than other areas. - 6.8.4 The Parish Council will try to ensure this is recognised and taken into account by Milton Keynes Council should future planning applications, policy proposals or property transactions be proposed to reduce the level of food retail uses outside the plan area where residents use such important facilities.
-Whilst Planning policy can protect existing areas, it cannot halt a decline if demand is not there but can manage uses which may be over concentrated and not contribute to the local area.
+- 6.8.1 There is limited potential for building or developing new shops and services, in order to support any additional increase in residents within the plan area.
+However, this puts an onus on protecting and improving those facilities currently in place. - 6.8.2 Particular emphasis has therefore been put on existing facilities and within easy access of any development areas.
+This has been incorporated in policy GLPC 11. - 6.8.3 Conniburrow The results of discussions with local community groups and feedback from the public engagement process has identified a particular and real need for an improvement in the shops and services contained within Conniburrow. - 6.8.3.1 Historically the proximity of this community to the city centre was thought to obviate the need for a local centre, however, changes in the type and nature of the shops and services the MK Centre now provide has seen a move towards fashion and leisure with supermarkets and retail food outlets moving out of the centre into the satellite grid squares.
+This now presents a real challenge to the residents of Conniburrow, an area with statistically fewer car owners than most other parts of the city. - 6.8.3.2 The Parish Council will endeavour to ensure that this is recognised and taken into account by Milton Keynes Council should proposals such as planning applications, new policy proposals or property transactions be proposed to reduce the level of food retail uses (convenience goods) not within the parish plan area but where residents use these important facilities.
+Planning policy can also achieve a number of objectives such as protecting existing areas but cannot halt a decline if demand is not there but can manage uses which may be over concentrated and not contribute to the local area.